Famed Vegas Casinos Could Be Hobbled As Thousands Of Workers Authorize Strike

 The union represents many of those who work in the front of the house as well as many of those who work behind the scenes including cooks, servers, porters and guest room attendants.

-Jose Licea, an on-call kitchen worker at Planet Hollywood Resort has worked on the Strip for 25 years.
+Jose Licea, an on-call kitchen worker at Planet Hollywood Resort, has worked on the Strip for 25 years.
 He tells The Las Vegas Review-Journal that workers need to make more money to cover the rising cost of living.

 "Everything is going up: gas, food, supplies," he says.
 "We need to raise salaries."